Skip to main content

 You haveYou wantUse this

-5 separate URLs5 separate scoresLoop POST /v1/analyses
+N separate URLs you already splitN scoresLoop POST /v1/analyses

 The 60-second mental model